edenluzon5/Travel-Assistant/PROMPT_ENGINEERING.md

 - In the packing prompt, the assistant is **forbidden from suggesting obvious or irrelevant items** (e.g., "passport").

-> ⚠These defenses improved **trustworthiness** and avoided factual errors — especially when API data was missing or partial.
+> These defenses improved **trustworthiness** and avoided factual errors — especially when API data was missing or partial.

 ---